-20. As a direct and proximate result of the acts of defendants, Plaintiff suffered the following injuries and damages:
+37. As a direct and proximate result of the acts of Defendants, Plaintiffs suffered the following injuries and damages:

-a.
-Violation of his rights pursuant to the Fourth Amendment of the United their persons;

-States Constitution to be free from an unreasonable search and seizure of b.
-Violation of his rights pursuant to the Fourteenth Amendment of the c.
-Physical pain and suffering;
+- a.
+Violation of their rights pursuant to the Fourth Amendment of the United States Constitution to be free from an unreasonable search and seizure of their persons; - b.
+Violation of their rights pursuant to the Fourteenth Amendment of the United States Constitution to due process; - c.
+Violation of his New York State Constitutional rights under Article 1, Section 12 to be free from an unreasonable search and seizure; - d.
+Violation of his New York State Constitutional rights under Article 1, Section 6 to due process; - e.
+Physical pain and suffering; - f.
+Emotional trauma and suffering, including fear, embarrassment, humiliation, emotional distress, frustration, extreme inconvenience, anxiety; and - g.

-United States Constitution to due process;

-d.
-Emotional trauma and suffering, including fear, embarrassment, humiliation, emotional distress, frustration, extreme inconvenience, anxiety; and e.
 Loss of liberty.

-FIRST CAUSE OF ACTION

-42 U.S.C. § 1983
+FIRST CAUSE OF ACTION 42 U.S.C. § 1983 FALSE ARREST

-FALSE ARREST